DynamicsAndNeuralSystems/catch22/README.md

 $ Rscript testing.R
 ```

 The module is now available in `R` as `catch22`.
-Single functions can be accessed by their name, all functions are bundeled as `catch22_all` which can be called with a data vector `tsData` as an argument and gives back a data frame with the variables `name` for feature names and `values` for feature outputs:
+Single functions can be accessed by their name, all functions are bundelled as `catch22_all` which can be called with a data vector `tsData` as an argument and gives back a data frame with the variables `name` for feature names and `values` for feature outputs:

 ```
 library(catch22)